The National Greenhouse and Energy Reporting (NGER) scheme, established by the

 Where there are both group members and facilities in the list, facilities that are under the operational control of a group member, will appear underneath the relevant group member.

-Yes, you can alter your corporate structure to reflect changes that occur in your organisation as required.
+You can modify your corporate structure in EERS to reflect changes within your organisation.

 Data entered into an EERS workspace may not appear in a report.
 This may be correct or you may need to take further action, as follows:

-The 'Enter Activity Data' button will remain greyed out (disabled) until all mandatory fields have been completed and any changes have been saved.
-All fields with an asterisk (*) must be addressed.
+The 'Enter Activity Data' button will remain greyed out (disabled) until all mandatory entity (i.e. Facility, Facility Aggregate or Facility - Network - Pipeline) fields have been completed and any changes have been saved.
+All fields with a red asterisk (*) must be addressed.
+Further information on facility details is available in the

-To unlock your workspace and allow further data entry, go to the reports tab and remove the unsubmitted report.
+If the report has been generated but not submitted, to unlock your report and allow further data entry, go to the 'Reports' tab and click 'remove under the action column.

-If required, you are able to submit supporting information along with your EERS report.
-To attach supporting documents, please select the 'Add File' button from the reports tab prior to generating your draft report.
+You are able to submit supporting information along with your EERS report if required.
+To attach supporting documents select the 'Add File' button from the reports tab prior to generating your draft report.
 This allows you to select the required document from your computer.
 Once this has been selected, click on 'Upload' to attach the document to your report.
 Documents cannot be attached in EERS once a report has generated.
 If you generate a report and need to add an attachment you will need to remove the report, add the required attachment and generate the report again.

-All reports are to be submitted by an executive officer (or equivalent) of your organisation.
+All reports are to be submitted by an executive officer of your organisation.

 An executive officer is defined as a:

-The Executive Officer who provided the authorisation, should be the person whose details are selected in the Executive Officer field in EERS.
+The executive officer who provided the authorisation must be the person whose details are selected in the executive officer field in EERS.

 You are able to save electronic copies of reports by using the print function.
 This will work for both submitted and unsubmitted reports.